Syrian dissidents don't feel safe in Lebanon

 Witnesses told Reuters that gunmen in three cars last week tried to abduct a Syrian worker in the border town of Arsal, but residents attacked the men and burned their cars.

 The man has since disappeared from Arsal.
-Neighbours say he went into hiding with Syrian relatives.
+Neighbors say he went into hiding with Syrian relatives.

 TRYING TO DISAPPEAR